 grimes stars in stella mccartney’s new fragrance campaign

-The synth-pop warrior hits the desert in a candy coloured convertible for the designer’s latest eco-conscious campaign.
+The synth-pop warrior hits the desert in a candy colored convertible for the British designer’s latest eco-conscious campaign.

 "Stella McCartney sought to celebrate individuality and authenticity with the campaign by collaborating with women who are strong-willed, free-spirited and independent," the campaign's release reads.
 "As the absolute epitome of this ethos, creative visionary Grimes leads the way for the new generation of Stella McCartney icons."
 Spot on.

 Photographed by Glen Luchford, the first image of Grimes' Pop campaign finds her kneeling in a desert-like landscape, her pastel pink hair matching a convertible in the background.
 The release promises a forthcoming accompanying video courtesy of Grammy-winning director Melina Matsoukas.

 This technicolor, vaguely dystopian desert is familiar territory to Grimes, but the encompassing strength of her creative vision isn't the only reason McCartney sought her out for this new effort.
 "True to the ethics of both Grimes and the Stella McCartney brand, innovative technology was used to minimize the environmental impact of both the packaging and scent itself, with all boxes originated from sustainably managed forests," the release concludes.

 We're always stoked to see what the ever-multifaceted artist is up to -- whether engineering her knockout fourth album Art Angels, illustrating all of its artwork, directing her increasingly complex music videos, or launching her own record label.
 Here's hoping more fashion crossover is on the horizon.